 - Blurred vision

-- Fluid drain from ears, nose, or mouth
+- Fluid leaking from ears, nose or mouth

 - Increased drowsiness